kubernetes/enhancements/keps/sig-cli/3517-kubectl-client-side-apply-migration/README.md

 are missing a bunch of machinery and tooling and can't do that now.
 -->

+Before GA this path should be tested.

 ###### Is the rollout accompanied by any deprecations and/or removals of features, APIs, fields of API types, flags, etc.?

 <!--
 Even if applying deprecation policies, they may still surprise some users.
 -->

+`kubectl/last-applied-configuration` annotation loses some of its importance when users switch to SSA, and tools relying on it should start thinking about a migration path.away from it This KEP however does not deprecate the flag.

 ### Monitoring Requirements